 Review - 'The Perfect Couple' by Elin Hilderbrand

-The murder mystery has all the hallmarks of a whodunnit: a small cast of characters, red herrings galore, and delicious twists and turns everywhere.
-As a seasoned mystery reader, I was particularly impressed that the ending managed to surprise me.
+I have to applaud the murder mystery in here.
+It was superbly done and has all the hallmarks of a classic whodunnit: a small cast of characters, red herrings galore, and delicious twists and turns everywhere.
+The ending even managed to surprise me, which is saying something coming from a mystery aficionado like myself.

 Readaroo Rating: 5 stars!